sillsdev/EthnoLib/README.md

 ## About the monorepo

-EthnoLib is a [monorepo](https://nx.dev/concepts/decisions/why-monorepos) using nx.
+nabalones is a [monorepo](https://nx.dev/concepts/decisions/why-monorepos) using nx.

 We recommend installing nx globally.
 `npm i -g nx`